Protecting the Public

 It seems you are having a similar experience, with someone providing services under the term “Hypnotherapy”.

 If you’re trying to practice in the same marketplace, I think that a good approach for you and other licensed mental health professionals (counselors, social workers, psychologists) is to emphasize your strengths to potential clients.
 This might include:

-1 – Showing the difference in caliber of education and licensure you possess
+1 – Showing the difference in the caliber of education and licensure you possess

 2 – Being eligible to accept clients’ insurance (which unlicensed providers can’t do)

 Jeremy, I hope this helps!!